visit-dav/largedata/help/adding-download-files.md

 ## How to add files

-This repository is configured to treat [various file extensions](../.gitattributes) using
+This repository is configured to treat files with various extensions listed below using
 [GitHub's Large File Support](https://help.github.com/en/github/managing-large-files/about-git-large-file-storage).

+{% include_relative ../.gitattributes %}

 The repository can be used to host many kinds of large files including PowerPoint presentations, data archives, movies, etc.